Medium Sugilite Sphere | South AFrica

-Relatively large and and certainly beautiful, polished sugilite sphere boasting a fascinating blend of colour which in the most part includes hues of pink and purple.
-This rare natural mineral is found almost exclusively in Kalahari Manganese Field, Northern Cape South Africa.
-It has become increasingly scarce in recent years and there's currently huge demand from Russian and Chinese collectors which has pushed the price of this already expensive stone even higher.
+A beautiful sugilte sphere from our collection of rocks and minerals.
+This unique stone boasts subtle markings and a fantastic blend of colour including pinks and purples.
+Found almost exclusively in the Kalahari Manganese Field, Northern Cape South Africa, sugilite has become increasingly scarce in recent years and there's huge demand particularly from Russian and Chinese collectors which has pushed the price of this already expensive mineral even higher.

 Sugilite is a manganese rich mineral that was named after the Japanese professor of petrology who initially discovered it during the 1940's.
 His name was Professor Ken-ichi Sugi and the G in his name is hard hence is pronounced in the same way as the g in "gold".
-The reason for mentioning this is because the g in sugilite is pronounced in exactly the same way but it's frequently mispronounced and the g is said with a soft g as in the word "gel".
-Admittedly it is more natural in the English language to pronounce sugilite with a soft g and it takes some getting used to in order to say the name correctly.
+The reason for mentioning this is because the g in sugilite is pronounced in exactly the same way but is almost always mispronounced and the g is said with a soft g as in the word "gel".

-Although very well polished this sugilite sphere exhibits a dull lustre which is a reference to the way that it interacts with light.
-Minerals with this kind of lustre do not reflect light well and instead absorb it hence there is very little reflection.
-Sadly the word "dull" isn't very enticing but with regards to crystals, rocks and minerals it simply refers to the way that we see the object with the addition of light.
+Although well polished this sugilite sphere exhibits a dull lustre which is a reference to the way that light interacts with the surface of the stone.
+Minerals with this kind of lustre do not reflect light but absorb it instead.
+Sadly the word "dull" isn't particularly enticing but with regards to crystals rocks and minerals it simply refers to the way that the human eye sees the object with the addition of light.